Burial of the Sardine in Murcia

 So what happens when you visit Murcia to experience this fiesta.
 There are three different parades through the city centre.
 On Friday night celebrations begin with the Testamento de la Sardina.

-This first parade is to advise the Sardine that it will be burned tomorrow.
-Reading the last rites.
+This first parade is to announce the Sardine that it will be burned tomorrow.
+Almost like reading the last rites ahead of the cremation and huge bonfire which happens at midnight on Saturday.

 This colourful parade has marching band, dancers, acrobats, flag bearers, and all the people involved in the celebration (see glossary below) Of course the sardine has it´s own float closing the parade.